 Transit pass (comes out of my paycheck before I get it)

-Retirement contributions (my employer contributes 100% of what goes into here during the 10 months I get a paycheck, it amounts to ~8% of my total paycheck)
+Retirement contributions (my employer contributes 100% of what goes into here during the 10 months I get a paycheck, it amounts to ~6% of my gross paycheck for the month)

 Health care FSA (comes out of my paycheck before I get it)